 ACC 310 Analysis of Financial Statements (3-0-3).
-(Cross-listed with FIN 310).
+(Cross-listed as FIN 310).
 Provides students with the skills needed to read, analyze and interpret the information contained in a company's financial statements.
 Integrates accounting and financial principles and discusses the ethics of both professions.
+Not open to the BSBA accounting major students.
 Prerequisites: ACC 202 and FIN 201.

 ACC 360 Accounting Information Systems (3-0-3).
 Provides an overview of current accounting information systems concepts, web technology, online auditing issues and contemporary accounting issues.
-Includes the following topics: e-business, computer hardware and software issues, accounting cycles, systems development, computer crime, auditing and expert systems.
+Includes the following topics: ebusiness, computer hardware and software issues, accounting cycles, systems development, computer crime, auditing and expert systems.
 Prerequisites: ACC 202 and junior standing.

 ACC 370 Accounting in Islamic Financial Institutions (3-0-3).
 Focuses on the accounting and reporting practices in Islamic financial institutions.
 Explores the theoretical basis of Islamic accounting standards and regulations, and accounting concepts and principles underlying these standards.
-Prerequisites: ACC 201 and FIN 370.
+Not open to BSBA accounting major students.
+Prerequisites: ACC 201 and junior standing.